 Please click on dial to see Geo-Magnetic Storm Level for today.
 Dst values are extrapolated using most recent solar wind and magnetic field data when data gaps are present.

-at Institute of Geophysics and Planetary Physics - University of California, Los Angeles ( UCLA)
+Data Archives at Institute of Geophysics and Planetary Physics - University of California, Los Angeles ( UCLA)

 Space Science Center provides many data sets to the scientific community through its online servers.
 Data are available from groundstation magnetometers, from the IMP-8 mission, the ISEE mission, and the Polar mission.
 Most data servers display data as a plot or allow you to retrieve data in ASCII form to use in your own data analysis program.
 Data unavailable through the online servers may be requested from the data librarian at SSC.
 Other WWW sites also offer online data and informationthat may be of interest.